Indiana Fever: 2016–2023: Rebuilding

-2024–present: Caitlin Clark era
+2024–present: The Caitlin Clark era

+Caitlin Clark during pregame at the 2024 season against the Lynx.

-The Fever had a dramatic turnaround in the first season with Clark, going an even 20–20 during the 2024 regular season and making their first playoffs since 2016.
-Clark averaged 19.2 points, 5.7 rebounds, and 8.4 assists per game, becoming the first ever true rookie to lead the WNBA in assists.
+The Fever had a dramatic turnaround in the first season with Clark, going an even 20–20 during the 2024 regular season and making the playoffs for the first time since 2016.
+Clark averaged 19.2 points, 5.7 rebounds, and 8.4 assists per game, becoming the first-ever true rookie to lead the WNBA in assists.
 Teammates Kelsey Mitchell and Aliyah Boston also displayed strong statistics.
 In large part due to Clark, Fever home games drew an average of over 17,000 fans in 2024, actually beating their men's counterpart, the Pacers, on a per-game basis (though the Pacers play 20 more home games).
 The Fever also drew strongly on the road and set virtually all of the WNBA television records, recording figures oftentimes not seen since the early days of the league in the late 1990s and early 2000s.
-The sixth-seeded Fever ended up falling to the Connecticut Sun in a two-game first round sweep.
+The sixth-seeded Fever ended up falling to the Connecticut Sun in a two-game first-round sweep.

 In August 2024, the WNBA announced that the Fever would host 2025 WNBA All-Star Game and related events in July 2025 for the first time in franchise history.
 Tickets for All-Star weekend events went on sale on April 29, 2025, and sold out within seven hours.

-The Fever announced on October 27, 2024, that they had parted ways with head coach Christie Sides, having gone 33-47 during Sides' tenure.
+The Fever announced on October 27, 2024, that they had parted ways with head coach Christie Sides, after Sides' tenure went 33–47.
 On November 1, 2024, the team announced that Stephanie White would return to the organization as head coach.

+Before the 2025 season, the Fever announced on February 1, 2025, that they had acquired Sophie Cunningham from the Phoenix Mercury.
+In the season, the team finished 24–20.
+Along the way they won the WNBA Commissioner's Cup with a record of 4–1 and they made the playoffs as No. 6 seed.
+They upset the No. 3 seed Atlanta Dream in three games in the quarterfinals and they took the No. 2 seed and eventual champion Las Vegas Aces to five games in the semifinals, falling only in overtime of the last game.
+They accomplished this despite a rash of player injuries.
+Star Caitlin Clark played only 13 games and missed the last half of the season.
+Regulars Sophie Cunningham and Sydney Colson suffered season-ending injuries, as did hardship replacements Aari McDonald and Chloe Bibby.

+The Fever acquired the tenth pick in the 2026 WNBA draft and, with only one lottery pick, selected Raven Johnson from South Carolina.